tcardoso2/vermon/DOCUMENTATION.md

 ## AddPlugin

-Adds an Extention plugin to the library
+Adds an Extention plugin to the library.
+This means it runs the Pre and Post Plugin functions, makes the added module available from the "plugins" varible, and adds its functions to t-motion-detector;

 **Parameters**